wikimedia/mediawiki-extensions-FileImporter/docs/metrics.md

   * This should be taken with a pinch of salt as people can refresh the page or send their link to another user and multiple hits will occur here.
 * **{PREFIX}.specialPage.execute.noClientUrl.{AGGREGATION}** - Number of special page loads where no client url has been provided.

-* **{PREFIX}.specialPage.execute.fail.userPermissionsError.{AGGREGATION}** - Number of special page loads where the user can not view the special page due to not having the correct permissions.
-* **{PREFIX}.specialPage.execute.fail.userBlocked.{AGGREGATION}** - Number of special page loads where the user can not view the special page due to being blocked on the wiki.
-* **{PREFIX}.specialPage.execute.fail.userGloballyBlocked.{AGGREGATION}** - Number of special page loads where the user can not view the special page due to being globally blocked.
-* **{PREFIX}.specialPage.execute.fail.plan.total.{AGGREGATION}** - Number of special page loads the import plan creation failed, this could be due to any number of reasons (bad title, filetype, missing revs etc.)
-* **{PREFIX}.specialPage.execute.fail.plan.total.byType.{FAILTYPE}.{AGGREGATION}** - Number of special page loads the import plan creation failed on split by type of failure.
-  * The {FAILTYPE} will be the suffix of the i18n message used for the exception in case of translatable exceptions.
-These can be looked up in the en.json file in this repo. eg. 'filenameerror-toolong'
-  * The {FAILTYPE} will be the short exception name in case of non translatable exceptions. eg. 'DuplicateFilesException'

 ##### Importing

 * **{PREFIX}.import.result.success.{AGGREGATION}** - Imports that resulted in success